hsandmann/platform/docs/jwt.md

 ## JWT - JSON Web Token

 JWT stands for JSON Web Token.
 It is a compact, URL-safe means of representing claims between two parties.
 JWTs are commonly used to secure the transmission of information between parties in a web environment, typically for authentication and information exchange.
-The JWT specification is defined by RFC 7519[^1].
+The JWT specification is defined by RFC 7519[^1] and it is a decentralized approach for security (which can support [horizontal scalability](./platform.md#horizontal-scalability-scale-out)).

 Here are the key components and concepts of JWT: